zeusmedina/cs-implementing-a-linkedlist-lab-codeU/README.md

-# A quick note on garbage collection
+# A note on garbage collection

 In `MyArrayList` from the previous lab, the array grows if necessary, but it never shrinks.
 The array never gets garbage collected, and the elements don't get garbage collected until the list itself is destroyed.